iandol/opticka/help/uihelpvars.md

 3. Affects = `1`
 4. Modifier = `2; 90`

-In this case, angle is varied -90 and 90 for stimulus 1.
-Stimulus 2 has the modifier +90 applied, so for example is stimulus 1 = `-90°` then stimulus 2 = `-90° + 90 = 0°`.
+In this case, angle is varied -90° and 90° for stimulus 1.
+Stimulus 2 has the modifier 90 applied, so for example if stimulus 1 = `-90°` then stimulus 2 = `-90° + 90° = 0°`.